Privacy Policy Informativa sulla privacy

 • your settings and preferences, such as shake sensitivity and the theme (light/dark) you have chosen.

-This on-device data never leaves your device, is never transmitted to the Developer (who has no servers to receive it), and is never sold or shared with anyone.
+This on-device data is never sent anywhere by the App as the values you see, with two exceptions stated below and nowhere else — Android’s own backup, and the two coarse bands described under Section 3(d).
+It is never transmitted to the Developer (who has no servers to receive it), and is never sold or shared with anyone.
 It is fully under your control: uninstalling the App, or clearing the App’s storage/data in Settings → Apps → Shake to Enable Torch → Storage, deletes it.

 3(b) — Advertising data, collected and shared by Google (AdMob)

-To serve this ad we use the Google Mobile Ads SDK (Google AdMob).
+To serve these ads we use the Google Mobile Ads SDK (Google AdMob).
 When an ad is requested and shown, Google and its advertising partners collect and process the following categories of data for the purposes of serving ads, measuring ad performance, and preventing fraud and abuse:

 • the Android Advertising ID (AAID) — a resettable advertising identifier;